Data Driven Web Design: How to Build Better-Performing B2B Websites

 Finally, analyze the results of the experiment and interpret what changes you need to make to your design.

-For example, let’s say that you achieve a higher conversion rate on the landing page with a single CTA.
 A logical next step might be to use the single-CTA version of the page on your website.
 How you use the data you gather will depend on the context and size of your experiment.
 For more details on running a UX experiment, check out this article.

 For tips on collecting data scientifically using a survey, check out this article.